cedric130813/cedric130813.github.io/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
 Hey there, I’m Cedric!
 I’m an NTU Business undergraduate who’s passionate about UX design, SEO and product management.
 My journey started when I was doing a digital app mock-up for a university project in October 2021.

-Currently, I am volunteering as Head of Marketing at Skills for Good, a youth-led ground-up initiative that matches skilled volunteers to meaningful projects with social organisations.
+Currently, I am volunteering as Head of Marketing at **[Skills for Good](https://www.skills-for-good.org/)**, a youth-led ground-up initiative that matches skilled volunteers to meaningful projects with social organisations.

 Email: [ianc0005@e.ntu.edu.sg](mailto:ianc0005@e.ntu.edu.sg)